neo-project/docs/en-us/sc/white-paper.md

 ## 2.2 High performance

 The execution environment of an intelligent contract can play a very important role in the performance of the contract.
 When we analyze the performance of the execution environment, there are two indicators that are critical: the first is the execution speed of the instruction, and the second is the startup speed of the execution environment itself.
 For smart contracts, the execution speed of the execution environment is often more important than the execution of the instructions.
 Smart contract is a little more involved in IO operation of the logic to determine the instructions, the implementation of these instructions can easily be optimized.
 While the smart contract is called each time, you must start a new virtual machine/container.
 So the execution speed of the execution environment itself (starting a virtual machine/container) has a greater impact on the performance of the smart contract system.
-The AntShares uses the lightweight AVM (AntShares Virtual Machine) as its intelligent contract execution environment, it starts very fast, takes up resources is also very small, suitable for such as smart contract short program.
+The NEO uses the lightweight AVM (NEO Virtual Machine) as its intelligent contract execution environment, it starts very fast, takes up resources is also very small, suitable for such as smart contract short program.
 The static compilation and caching of hotspot contracts can significantly improve the efficiency of virtual machines by JIT (real-time compiler) technology.

 ## 2.3 Extensibility